Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 ## Testing

 All links were manually tested, and all of them open in a new tab using `target:"_blank"` and `rel="noopener"` attribute.
-The whole website is responsive using a different types of devices.
+The whole website is responsive using different types of devices.
-To test this, besides asking my friends and family to be my first potential client and check everything,  I used devtools (right click on the page, then Inspect), and [AmIResponsive](http://ami.responsivedesign.is/#).
+To test this, besides asking my friends and family to be my first potential client and check everything, I used devtools (right-click on the page, then Inspect), and [AmIResponsive](http://ami.responsivedesign.is/#).

 ### Fixed issues